ggabbiani/OFL/orthodocs/artifacts/pcb_holder.md

 __h_min__
 Minimum spacer height.

-__NOTE__: the actual spacer height can be different depending on the knurl nut constrains
+:memo: **NOTE:** the actual spacer height can be different depending on the knurl nut constrains